dsdanielpark/gpt2-bert-medical-qa-chat/README.md

 docker build -t chatgpt .
 docker run -p 8501:8501 chatgpt --volume './:/usr/src/app/data'    # There is no cost to pay for git-lfs, just download and mount it.
 ```
+##### Since git clone downloads what needs to be downloaded from git-lfs, the volume must be mounted as follows.
+Or modify chatbot/config.py to mount to a different folder.

 ## Build From Docker Compose
 You can also implement it in a docker container like this: <br>